LauraHilliger/passbolt-help/_02-bug-feature/feature-request.md

 date: 2017-12-02 00:00:00 Z
 categories:
 - 02-bug-feature
-description: Passbolt could not exist without the support and patience of our crew and their families and friends.
+description: Community requests are prioritized based on popularity.
+Just follow the procedure and let us know what you want :)
 type: Document
 ---

 # How to make a feature request

 Anyone can request a feature in the backlog category of [our community forum](https://community.passbolt.com/c/backlog).
 The first step, however, is to check and see if someone else has already made a similar request.
-Please search the forum!
+Please search the forum before making any requests.

 If no one has made the request you'd like to make, click the New Topic button in the upper right hand corner of the backlog category.
 You'll be provided with a  template.
 Please fill it out carefully.
 The more information the better.
-Then just submit and make your request!
+Then just submit and make your request.

-The template closes with the inclusion of a community poll so that others can upvote your idea.
+The template closes with the inclusion of a community poll.
+The community can upvote each other's requests to help us prioritize.

 **Q1.
 What is the problem that you are trying to solve?**
 Explain with a short paragraph what are you trying to solve with this change request or new feature.
 Focus on the problem: how would you measure if the problem is solved or the situation better than before?